Scholarships for Students and Teachers

 Sister Schools in Victoria

 Prior to the pandemic, there were over 50 active sister-school arrangements in schools for students of German.
-The continuation of visits to and from sister-schools is a matter for individual schools under the guidelines of the Department of Education and Training (DET) or other relevant authority such as the Victorian Registration and Qualifications Authority (VRQA).
+The continuation of visits to and from sister-schools is a matter for individual schools under the guidelines of the Department of Education or other relevant authority such as the Victorian Registration and Qualifications Authority (VRQA).

 Schools may be required to sign a Memorandum of Understanding to participate.